w3c/adapt/explainers/well-known-destinations.md

 Web sites can contain a huge array of varied and engaging content.
 This content, and the means of navigating around it, can be presented in almost any way, which makes for tailored and compelling experiences.
 However, whilst there are several conventions when it comes to navigation, this variability can pose challenges to certain people&mdash;and user agents acting on their behalf.

 This specification aims to address the challenge of making sites more easily navigable for both people (particularly those facing accessibility barriers) and machines.
-It does this by standardising names for common page types.
+It does this by standardising machine-readable names for common page types.
 User Agents can then query as to which destinations are supported on a given site (or page of that site), and present this information in an appropriate way for the user.

+The User Agent, or a User Agent extension, could provide an interface to allow the user to: view supported common pages using a method, and terminology, that is clear to them; and to request to visit common destination pages directly.

 This specification builds upon several existing specifications and registries, as detailed in the [foundational work](#foundational-work) section below.